-The research aims to create 3D printed bandages loaded with stem cells to treat for burns in the field.
-The research is also centered around making bio-printed menisci, and livers, and hopefully one day even build bio-engineered blood vessels to make organs viable.
+The research aims to create 3D-printed bandages loaded with stem cells to treat burns in the field.
+The research is also centred around making bio-printed menisci and livers, and hopefully, one day even building bio-engineered blood vessels to make organs viable.

 Though the research program is still in its infancy, the researchers have been able to 3D print viable products that have helped victims in the field.

 Lt.
-Col. Jason Barnhill, the life science program director at West Point pointed a case example where he was able to bio-print a number of bandages within just five minutes.
+Col. Jason Barnhill, the life science program director at West Point, pointed out a case example where he was able to bio-print a number of bandages within just five minutes.
 The bandages, designed to slowly release antibiotics into wounds helped a victim while on a trip to Africa recently.

-Not only bio-printing a meniscus but Barnhill was also able to fabricate surgical objects such as scalpel and hemostat that could be manufactured and sterilized on-site.
+Barnhill was not only able to bio-print a meniscus, but he was also able to fabricate surgical objects such as scalpels and hemostats that could be manufactured and sterilized on-site.

-“[We have to] make sure the body doesn’t reject the new bio-printed meniscus and also the emplacement,” Cadet Thatcher Shepard, a life science major working on the meniscus project who also insights However that the meniscus and liver created by West Point cadets this year won’t be able to be implanted and used.
+“We have to make sure the body doesn’t reject the new bio-printed meniscus and also the emplacement.”
+Cadet Thatcher Shepard, a life science major working on the meniscus project, also shared insights that the meniscus and liver created by West Point cadets this year won’t be able to be implanted and used.